luisbebop/mission/persistence.md

 # Hypernet Data
-Processes are inherently ephemeral by nature, whether running on a PC or on a server in a date center... which is why disk storage is called "persistent".
+Processes are inherently ephemeral by nature, whether running on a PC or on a server in a data center... which is why disk storage is called "persistent".
 Recreating reliable persistence on a profoundly unreliable substrate is one of the problems Hypernet Data must solve.
 It must do so in a way that makes the network as transparent to the user as possible.
 So what is Hypernet Data?
 It's a:

 - p2p persistence layer
 - version control system